mikechau/lolvids/react/README.md

 ## testing

+Support for running tests in **mocha** and via **karma**.

+Update `test`, to run whatever test suite you prefer.
+By default it will run `karma`.

+### mocha

+Note: watching may not work properly due to `babel/register` being used as the transpilier in `bootstrap.js` and because of node caching `require`.

+Looks for files ending with `*.spec.js`, bootstraped via `test/_lib/bootstrap.js` (sets up globals).

-- `npm test` - run mocha test suite
+- `npm run spec` - run mocha tests
-- `npm run test:watch` - run mocha tests continuously
+- `npm run spec:watch` - run mocha tests continuously, watches for updates
-- `npm run test:watch:browser` - run mocha tests continuously, with inbrowser reporter
+- `npm run spec:watch:browser` - run mocha tests continuously, watches for updates, with inbrowser reporter

+### karma

+Run the test by default inside `PhantomJS`, could be configured to also run in `Chrome` and `Firefox`.

+- `npm run karma` - run karma
+- `npm run karma:watch` - run karma continuously, watches for updates

 ## production